shaheen2013/bewta-plugin/README.md

 ## Usage Instructions

-Once the plugin is activated and the API key is saved, it will automatically work with any form on your website that includes the following three fields:
+Once the plugin is activated and the API key is saved, it will automatically work with any form on your website that includes the following three essential fields:

 - **First Name**
 - **Email**